fotoflo/alfred-whatsapp-linker/readme.md

+This workflow takes a phone number from your clipboard, and opens the browser link to open it in Whatsapp

 http://www.packal.org/workflow/alfred-whatsapp-linker

-This workflow converts phone numbers into whatsapp links

-to use:
+# to use:

 1. Copy the phone number to your clipboard